UXFoundry/hashdo-cli/README.md

 `hashdo serve --port 8080`

-## MongoDB
-We recommend installing [MongoDB](https://www.mongodb.org/) for the best development experience.
-All card states will be persisted to a local Mongo database providing a good representation of how cards will work in production.

-If Mongo is not installed then it will fallback to an in-memory database and states are lost whenever the application is relaunched.

 ## Client State Support
 State support on the client is necessary if there is any user interaction on your card.
 This interaction will change the `state` which you can check and render differently the next time the card is requested.